 In an attempt to drink or obtain alcohol, many youngsters in Pennsylvania often end up faking their identification.
-While one may dupe bouncers, bartenders or servers once, the chances of eventually being caught are high.
+While one may dupe bouncers, bartenders, or servers once, the chances of eventually being caught are high.
 Because the law imposes heavy fines on bars and restaurants serving underage drinkers, they always stay on alert and bring such incidents to the attention of the authorities.
 A fake driver’s license—irrespective of how genuine it looks—will eventually fail.

-- If a person is found to be carrying a fake identification card or driver’s license
+- Be found to be carrying a fake identification card or driver’s license

 - Make use of a fake identification to buy alcohol, or attempt to buy it

 - Tell someone you are over 21 when you are not, so that they will buy alcohol for you